stepin104826/APIAutomationFramework-RestAssured-Java/README.md

 # RestAssured-Automation-Project
-This is a Java-based project on Restful API Testing through RestAssured Automation Framework.
+This is a Java-based project on RESTful API Testing through RestAssured Automation Framework.
 The sample Petstore User APIs provided by Swagger were used in this project.
 This is a data-driven framework that uses the following components in the project:
 1. RestAssured: For testing the API endpoints, response codes, and JSON payloads.